-In this note, we proved that the SPDG algorithm of Mahey, Oualibouch and Tao introduced in [11], can alternatively be analyzed within the Spingarn's partial inverse framework, instead of the fixed point approach proposed in the latter reference.
+In this note, we proved that the SPDG algorithm of Mahey, Oualibouch and Tao introduced in [18], can alternatively be analyzed within the Spingarn's partial inverse framework, instead of the fixed point approach proposed in the latter reference.
 This traces back to the 1983 Spingarn's paper, where, among other contributions, he introduced and analyzed the partial inverse method.
-We simply proved that under the assumptions of [11], namely strong monotonicity and Lipschitz continuity, the Spingarn's partial inverse of the underlying maximal monotone operator is strongly monotone as well.
+We simply proved that under the assumptions of [18], namely strong monotonicity and Lipschitz continuity, the Spingarn's partial inverse of the underlying maximal monotone operator is strongly monotone as well.
 This allowed us to employ recent developments in the convergence analysis and iteration-complexity of proximal point type methods for strongly monotone operators.
 By doing this, we additionally obtained a potentially better convergence speed for the SPDG algorithm as well as a better upper bound on the number of iterations needed to achieve prescribed tolerances.
+We emphasize that these bounds are purely theoretical and that efficient algorithms should rely on adaptive adjustments of the corresponding scaling parameters during the iterative process (see, e.g., [14, 17]).
+Last but not least, we mention that a topic for future investigation would be to study the linear convergence of the related partial-inverse and Douglas-Rachford type methods proposed and studied in [6, 7].